kedro-org/vscode-kedro/assets/markdown/new_project.md

 # Create a new Kedro project

+**Note:** This step is for users who have not already created the Kedro project.

 ## Introducing `kedro new`

 To create a basic Kedro project containing the default code needed to set up your own nodes and pipelines, navigate to your preferred directory and type: